JRN03/In-the-Kitchen/README.md

 ## Running the application

 To run the client application, make sure to install the dependencies and run npm start.
 This open an environment for the application to be run.
 From here, choose a device to run the application on.
 For IOS simulators, follow the directions here: https://docs.expo.dev/workflow/ios-simulator/.
 For Android, follow the instructions here: https://docs.expo.dev/workflow/android-studio-emulator/.
+For the application to run correctly, the .env file must be configured.
+This information includes private keys and will not be disclosed.
+For permissions, contact any of the developers.

 ## Client